 Members of this group have since come together as a Collaborative to work on advancing our understanding of term and dysfunctional labour with a view to accelerating the translation of discoveries into new treatments to delay preterm labour and improve outcome for babies.

 Preterm labour is a complex syndrome.
 We need to understand the nuanced phenotypes and a woman’s individual risk factors if we are to make progress.
 This cannot be achieved by researchers working in isolation.
 This is where interaction with a collaborative and a shared bioresource has the power to be transformative.”

-Prof Rachel Tribe, KCL
+Prof Rachel Tribe, King’s College London

 Borne's Uterine Mapping Project (BUMP)

-Clinical Centre of Excellence
+Clinical Centres of Excellence

-As the link between clinician and patient, Borne’s research midwives are central to this project.
+As the link between clinician and patient, research midwives are central to this project.
 They will not only recruit a diverse cohort of pregnant women, but also augment capacity at the frontline, ensuring the best care throughout pregnancy and childbirth.

 The cross-tissue analysis facilitated by the bioresource will enable scientists to validate their work as part of the ‘bigger picture’.
 This will spark breakthroughs in understanding by bridging the gap between different areas of specialisation.

 In addition, this precious bioresource of tissue from a diverse and well- documented cohort of women should attract more researchers to access and contribute to the project with their hypotheses and analyses.